learn-co-students/immersive-rails-assessment-final-immersive-alum/README.md

 ## The Domain

 The you've built out an app for displaying guests and episodes on The Late Show with Stephen Colbert.
 Stephen just has a few extra requests.
+The basic site is functioning, so take a few moments to look into the existing MVC and relationships structure.

 ## Instructions / Deliverables